CA-CST-SII/Software-Standards/Java_Standards.md

 }
 </pre>

-===Class, Enumeration, and Interface Declarations=== When coding Java classes, enumeration, and interfaces, the following formatting rules should be followed:
+###Class, Enumeration, and Interface Declarations###
+When coding Java classes, enumeration, and interfaces, the following formatting rules should be followed:
-*No space between a method name and the parenthesis "(" starting its parameter list, followed by the parenthesis “)”.
+* No space between a method name and the parenthesis "(" starting its parameter list, followed by the parenthesis “)”.
-*Open brace "{" appears at the end of the same line as the declaration statement.
+* Open brace "{" appears at the end of the same line as the declaration statement.
-*Closing brace "}" starts a line by itself indented to match its corresponding opening statement, except when it is a null statement the "}" should appear immediately after the "{".
+* Closing brace "}" starts a line by itself indented to match its corresponding opening statement, except when it is a null statement the "}" should appear immediately after the "{".
 <pre>
 public class Sample extends Object {
     int ivar1 = 0;